notetakingforeggs/EventsPlatform/AssortedPlans/ArchitectureDecisionRecords/005-Use-constructor-injection-over-field-injection.md

 On a more serious note though, you can always make your dependencies final and use lomboks @requiredargsconstructor annotation which gives you the best from both worlds.
 You dont have to adjust constructor manually every time you add a new dependency, but it is still there so there is no issue with testing

-# Use ADR for tracking design decisions
+# Use constructor injection over field injection

 ### Context
 Having learnt Spring using field injection, I have read that it is now depracated